jamesoneill54/ca400-final-year-project/docs/documentation/technical-guide.md

 - `NodeType.GOAL`: Represents the goal, which the ants need to reach, and is visually denoted on the environment as a magenta square.
 - `NodeType.OBSTACLE`: Represents obstacles on the environment, which the ants cannot pass through or stand on, and is visually denoted on the environment as a black square.
 - `NodeType.STANDARD`: Represents a traversable area of the environment, which the ants use to reach the goal, and is visually denoted on the environment as a white square.
 Standard nodes also display their pheromone count visually by their shade of green.
 The more green a node is, the more pheromones are present on that node.
+- The optimal trail: The optimal trail is shown as a series of black squares surrounding the nodes which make up the shortest route from the home node to the goal node.
+This optimal trail is calculated using the Breadth First Search algorithm, and is only one of many possible optimal routes.
+The ants aim to generate a trail that is of the same length as the optimal trail.

 #### 4.2.2 `RunnerControlPanel`